justin13888/hash-bench/README.md

 The benchmark tests the runtime performance of each hashing algorithm with the following parameters:

-- **Algorithm**: The hashing algorithm to use.
 - **Input Size**: The size of the input data to hash.
 - **Iterations**: The number of times to hash the input data.
 - **Number of Threads**: The number of threads to use for hashing.
 - **Number of Simultaneous Hashes**: The number of simultaneous hashes to perform.

 The benchmark measures the time taken to hash the input data preloaded into heap memory.
 The benchmark is run multiple times to get a statistical average of the runtime performance.
 Algorithms with multithreading (e.g. BLAKE3) and/or when ran in parallel are ran in pools managed by [rayon](https://github.com/rayon-rs/rayon).
+For more detail, refer to the code in `benches`.

 ### Algorithms